JonathanCabrera/PetFinder/README.md

-#Pet Finder
+@title: Pet Finder

-Hello, this is Jonathan Cabrera.
+@authors: Kyle Jackson, Jonathan Cabrera, Efrain Pamatz, Edgar Licup

-Hello, this is Edgar Licup
+@description: This application allows users to search a database of all animal shelters in the US for a pet of their choice.